ke6jjj/helium-wallet-recover/README.md

 6. The word list was written down column-wise, but with the columns inadvertantly swapped.

+## Caveats

+This tool only searches for wallets produced using the _original Helium derivation path, aka "L1" path_.
+It does not implement the standard Solana derivation path.
+Only use this tool if you know that the wallet was created with the standard Helium wallet tool or app, and was created before the app started providing the standard derivation path.

+A good rule of thumb to know whether your wallet is L1-derived or not is to check the date on which it was created.
+If it was created before the Helium->Solana transition on 2023-04-18, it is almost certainly L1-derived.

+After that date, however, you'll have to check the provenence of the Solana-derivation feature in the wallet app.
+(TODO)

 # Building

 TBD.
 This is a rust project and can be built with `cargo build --release`.